What To Do With 7 Magical Days In Playa del Carmen

-With direct flights starting at as little as $196 round-trip from Dallas and under $400 from Los Angeles, New York and Vancouver, you can dip your toes in Mexico’s turquoise Caribbean for much less than you think.
+With direct flights starting from under $200 round-trip from several major cities, you can dip your toes in the warm Caribbean waters for much less than you think.

 While some are prepping for back to school, others have the opportunity to take advantage of fantastic fall savings on flights and accommodations.
 Reduced prices plus this ideal itinerary equals the perfect combination for an epic vacation in Playa del Carmen!

 Day 1: Settle in with Bric

 If you feel overwhelmed by the deluge of options when searching for a vacation rental on sites like Airbnb, a cost-saving alternative is finding a local full-service management company like Bric.
 Guests will not only save money on rentals but receive special airport transfer deals and welcome treats at check-in.
 Booking a stay directly at www.bricrental.com can save travelers significant money.

 During the fall season, guests can rent ocean view condos such as this 2-bedroom Elements luxury home for around $1500USD per week – divided by 2 couples or 4 friends, a stay at this sought-after property is an inexpensive dream!

 For budget-friendly accommodation options, Bric offers a host of central properties to choose from.
 Our modern and spacious rentals are just steps from the city’s best eateries and a short walk to beach clubs, museums, shops and dive centers.
 Moreover, almost 100% of Bric’s properties feature glistening pools along with fully-appointed kitchens.
 When staying with Bric Vacation Rentals, your assigned concierge is with you at every step of your trip.
 Services you can expect include arranging for transportation and excursions, providing dining recommendations, and even planning special events.